webix-hub/docs/data/desktop/segmented.md

 ##Showing and Hiding Options

-Segmented Button provides the possibility to hide and show segments with the help of the corresponding methods: *showOption()* and *hideOption()*.
+Segmented Button provides the possibility to hide and show segments with the help of the corresponding methods: api/ui.segmented_showoption.md and api/ui.segmented_hideoption.md.

 You need to pass the id of the view that should be hidden as a parameter.